-PENNSYLVANIA-On April 16th the Philadelphia League rallied over 1,200 citizens to an impressive antiin Philadelphia," "Demand Federal Investigation into Nazi Activity," "Let's Stop Them Now!
+PENNSYLVANIA-On April 16th the Philadelphia League rallied over in Philadelphia," "Demand Federal Investigation into Nazi Activity," "Let's Stop Them Now!
 Don't Let it Happen Here."
 The enthusiastic meeting was addressed by Representative John T. Bernard, Farmer-Laborite of Minnesota; Henry Hart, journalist and author; the Reverend J. A. MacCallum of the Walnut Street Church; Attorney Gross, and Paul Reid of the National Office.
 The Reverend David C. Colony, pastor of St. Luke's Church, reported to the crowd on his attendance at a Nazi meeting in Philadelphia and revealed the program this Fascist group is attempting to put into effect.
 Labor, fraternal and religious groups are being enlisted for a city-wide campaign against Nazi activities in the city.